cs481-ekh/s24-healthy-idaho/README.md

 - python3
 - docker
 - docker-compose

+Additionally, you must have the following python packages installed:

-- mysql-connector-python (installed through pip3)
+- mysql-connector-python
+- python-decouple

 If you are using Ubuntu or any other Linux Distribution that uses the apt package manager, you can use the ```./prereq.sh``` script to install the above dependencies onto your host (You will need sudo permissions to execute these).
 If you are using another host operating system such as Windows, you will need to ensure the above three are installed in your system.

 To build the project, ensure you are at the root directory, then you can use the ```./build.sh``` script to build the docker image, alternatively you can use the the ```docker-compose build``` command to build the container in your terminal if you are unable to run the above shell script.

 ## Running the Application